mavi-server/mavi/README.md

 This module aims to lift repetitive works that you have made every time building a server from scratch.

-`Important`: This package needs much way to go.
+`Important`: The package is still in development.
 I do not recommend to use in production.
 I have plans to make this module more user friendly and I am open to collaborations and contributions.

 ## Example